Research

 Eric Nelson

-MA candidate (NYU)
+MA Student (NYU)

 Current: PhD candidate, University of Alabama, Birmingham